Spearmint: Insecticide and pesticide

 Spearmint essential oil has had success as a larvicide against mosquitoes.
 Using spearmint as a larvicide would be a greener alternative to synthetic insecticides due to their toxicity and negative effect to the environment.

 Used as a fumigant, spearmint essential oil is an effective insecticide against adult moths.

 Antimicrobial research

 Spearmint has been used for its supposed antimicrobial activity, which may be related to carvone.
 Its in vitro antibacterial activity has been compared to that of amoxicillin, penicillin, and streptomycin.
 Spearmint oil is found to have higher activity against gram-positive bacteria compared to gram-negative bacteria in vitro, which may be due to differing sensitivities to oils.

 Beverages

 Spearmint leaves are infused in water to make spearmint tea.
 Spearmint is an ingredient of Maghrebi mint tea.
 Grown in the mountainous regions of Morocco, this variety of mint possesses a clear, pungent, but mild aroma.
-Spearmint is an ingredient in several mixed drinks, such as the mojito and mint julep.
-Sweet tea, iced and flavoured with spearmint, is a summer tradition in the Southern United States.
+Spearmint is an ingredient in several cocktails, such as the mojito and mint julep.
+Sweet tea, iced and flavored with spearmint, is a summer tradition in the Southern United States.
+In Western Australia, green-coloured, spearmint-flavored milk is a local treat.